REQUEST TPD RECORDS

 FEES

 The fees charged for report copies are authorized by either the Oklahoma Open Records Act, the Mayor's Executive Order, or City Ordinance.
-City ordinance 19224 authorizes the Tulsa Police Department to charge a fee of $3.00 for a copy of a police report of ten pages or less.
+City ordinance 19224 authorizes the Tulsa Police Department to charge a fee of $3.00 for a copy of a police record of ten pages or less.
 It also authorizes a fee of $1.00 a page for each page over ten pages.
-This city ordinance states that an individual identified as the victim of a criminal offense in the police report, or a pedestrian, an occupant, or an owner whose property was directly involved in a traffic collision report may receive one free copy of the report.
+This city ordinance states that an individual identified as the victim of a criminal offense in the police record, or a pedestrian, an occupant, or an owner whose property was directly involved in a traffic collision report may receive one free copy.
 The Mayors Executive Order lists fees for documents not listed specifically on the ordinance.
-This fee is $.25 per page for a copy.
+This fee is $0.25 per page for a copy.
 Other charges are authorized by the Mayor which are the costs to reproduce items such as pictures, videotapes, or computer programs.

 JUVENILE INFORMATION